lockys/Dcard.js/README.md

 });

 ```
-**Get an array of information of posts by forum name and page number**
+**4. Get an array of information of posts by forum name and page number**
 Three parameters could be specified:
 - **HOT_WITH_FORUM**, produce an array of informations of hot posts according to given forum and page number.
 - **HOT**, produce an array of informations of global hot posts.